fetchai/agents-aea/docs/generic-skills.md

 ### Add keys and generate wealth for the buyer AEA

-The buyer needs to have some wealth to purchase the service from the seller.
+The buyer needs to have some wealth to purchase the data from the seller.

 First, create the private key for the buyer AEA based on the network you want to transact.
 To generate and add a private-public key pair for Fetch.ai `AgentLand` use:
 ``` bash